DiFronzo/blog.vfiles.no/content/posts/facebook-wins-every-time.md

 caption="Maria Ressa in 2011." attr="Joshua Lim, CC BY-SA 3.0" >}}

 Before we can answer that exact question, lets take a close look at where Facebook get its income from.
-Can't be from users because Facebook is "free", right?
+It can't be from us users because Facebook is "free", right?
 Well, it depends on what you are considering as a payment.
 Because as a user you don't need to pay any [money](https://en.wikipedia.org/wiki/Money) for using FB, instead FB collects data about you and selling advertising space as